As an Amazon Associate we earn from qualifying purchases.

 Next, let’s talk about thermodynamics in simple terms.
-When we cook anything, heat wants to travel from things that have warmth to things that don’t.
+When I cook anything, heat wants to travel from things that have warmth to things that don’t.
 As a basic visual equation, think of it this way:

 Hot pan + cold food going onto that hot pan = hot food

 Steak is the perfect illustration of doneness.
 Cook a steak on a hot grill, in a pan, or in your oven, and you will get varying doneness.
-This is because the cooking vessel is hotter than you want the steak to be.
+This is because the cooking vessel is hotter than you want the sous vide steak to be.